 This covers how departments list and describe the records they are transferring¬†to The National Archives and places of deposit.

 Bear in mind that places of deposit will have their own cataloguing and metadata standards and conventions.

-Departments and other public record bodies which transfer records either to The National Archives or a place of deposit must ensure that the records have been prepared for transfer in accordance with The National Archives' preparation guidelines.
+Departments and other public record bodies which transfer records to The National Archives must ensure that the records have been prepared for transfer in accordance with The National Archives' preparation standards.